Surrogate modeling for Bayesian optimization beyond a single Gaussian process: Numerical tests

 \subsection{Robot pushing tasks}

 The second experiment concerns a practical task in robotics, where a robot adjusts its action so as to push an object towards a given goal location.
-By minimizing the distance between the target location and the end position of the pushed robot, we tested two scenarios with $3$ and $4$ input variables following~\cite{wang2017max}.
+By minimizing the distance between the target location and the end position of the pushed object, we tested two scenarios with $3$ and $4$ input variables following~\cite{wang2017max}.
 The former optimizes the $2$-D position of the robot and the push duration, and the latter entails optimizing an additional push angle.
+We used the github codes\footnote{https://github.com/zi-w/Max-value-Entropy-Search} from \cite{wang2017max} to generate the movement of the object pushed by the robot.
 Each scenario was repeated for $10$ randomly selected goal locations, and the average performance of the competing methods are depicted in Fig.~\ref{fig:robotplots}.
-Adaptively selecting kernel function from the dictionary with $4$ distinct forms (that is, RBF with(out) ARD, and Mat{\'e}rn with $\nu=1.5, 2.5$), the proposed EGP-TS outperforms all the competitors, including GP-EI, GP-TS with a preslected kernel, and the other two ensemble methods, as shown in Fig.~\ref{fig:robotplots}(a).
+Adaptively selecting kernel function from the dictionary with $4$ distinct forms (that is, RBF with(out) ARD, and Mat{\'e}rn with $\nu=3/2, 5/2$), the proposed EGP-TS outperforms all the competitors, including GP-EI, GP-TS with a preslected kernel, and the other two ensemble methods, as shown in Fig.~\ref{fig:robotplots}(a).
 The superior performance of EGP-TS when the kernel function is fixed as RBF is also shown in Fig.~\ref{fig:robotplots}(b), what is in accordance with Fig.~2.
+It is worth highlighting that EGP-TS not only outperforms fully Bayesian GP-TS in simple regret, but also runs much faster.